ferrous-systems/rust-training/training-slides/src/booting-32bit-arm.md

 "#);
 ```

+Note:

+It's exactly the same assembly code with the same directives, just in a `global_asm!` block.

 ## Reset Handler

-* Arm systems boot with an invalid stack pointer.
+* Arm systems boot with an invalid stack pointer
-* C, and Rust, require a stack.
+* C, and Rust, require a stack
-* So the reset handler has to be written in assembly.
+* So the reset handler has to be written in assembly
-* Once you have a stack, you can jump to C (or Rust) code.
+* Once you have a stack, you can jump to C (or Rust) code

 ## Reset Handler (Rust)

 * We could ship `.s` files, and use [`cc-rs`](https://crates.io/crates/cc-rs) to build them
 * But `global_asm!` lets us use nice Rust constants...

-## Rust Reset Handler (2)
+## Using const with asm!

 ```rust ignore
 core::arch::global_asm!(